glouppe/info8010-deep-learning/lecture6.md

 ---

-# FCNs for segmentation
+class: middle

+## Fully convolutional networks (FCNs)

 .grid[
 .kol-3-4[

+A fully convolutional network (FCN) is a convolutional network that replaces the fully connected layers with convolutional layers and transposed convolutional layers.

-The simplest design of a fully convolutional network for semantic segmentation consists in:
+For semantic segmentation, the simplest design of a fully convolutional network consists in:
 - using a (pre-trained) convolutional network for downsampling and extracting image features;
 - replacing the dense layers with a  $1 \times 1$ convolution layer to  transform the number of channels into the number of categories;
 - upsampling the feature map to the size of the input image by using one (or several) transposed convolution layer(s).